nsiegner/Small-Games/README.md

 # Small-Games
-This is a collection of some small/simple games I recreated
+This is a collection of some small/simple games I recreated mostly using python and the pygame library.